The Influence of Muons, Pions, and Trapped Neutrinos on Neutron Star Mergers: Methods

-where $u^\mu$ is the fluid four-velocity, which is in good agreement with neutrino transport simulations of neutron star mergers \cite{Espino:2023dei}. $Y_{l,\mu}$ is chosen to be a constant of 0.01 below a density threshold of $10^{14}$g cm$^{-3}$.
+where $u^\mu$ is the fluid four-velocity, which is in good agreement with simulations of neutron star mergers with more advanced treatments of neutrino transport \cite{Espino:2023dei}. $Y_{l,\mu}$ is chosen to be a constant of 0.01 below a density threshold of $10^{14}$g cm$^{-3}$.
 Above this threshold, it is parameterized as a function of density $Y_{l,\mu}(\rho)$.
 For a detailed explanation of our choice of $Y_{l,\mu}$, see Appendix \ref{app:eos_steps}.
+We approximate the particle masses in this work with corresponding vacuum rest masses $m_\mu = 105.70$ MeV, $m_{\pi^\pm} = 139.57$ MeV, and $m_{\pi^0} = 134.98$ MeV.
+In reality, varying masses of the pions in matter \citep{fore:2024,vijayan:2023} will increase, producing a less pronounced effect of pions on the dynamics, allowing increased muon effects.
+Likewise, effective muon masses can change due to relativistic effects \citep{shternin:2008}.